 Where is the Scav Boss?

-The Scav boss Gluhar, on Reserve, spawns near the black pawn, black bishop, black knight, or train tracks north of the Bunker Hermetic Door extract.
+The Scav boss Glukhar, on Reserve, spawns near the black pawn, black bishop, black knight, or train tracks north of the Bunker Hermetic Door extract.
 Similar to the areas I warned can be dangerous in the section above this one.
-Gluhar has up to six guards with him that have various different weapons.
+Glukhar has up to six guards with him that have various different weapons.
+He can also spawn on the Streets of Tarkov map.

 Reserve Loot Runs For Money